MdRizwan027/Potluck/README.md

-# Welcome to Potluck
+# Welcome to Potluck WebApp

-Tailwind CSS uses [Next.js](https://nextjs.org/) for its documentation.
+Tailwind CSS, its documentation.
 Here is how you can run the project locally:

 1. Download Vs Code